Finding the balance between economic interests, ecological footprints and climate action

 Passionate about energy, cities and campaigning:

-Cities and Energy Consulting builds on a broad range of experience in the field of renewable energy, regenerative cities, management and campaigning.
+Cities and Energy Consulting builds on a broad range of expertise and experience in the field of renewable energy, regenerative cities, management and campaigning.
 It works closely with business leaders, policymakers and international Non-Governmental Organisations (NGO's).

 Cities and Energy Consulting